Daniel-Ze/sequence_annotation/README.md

 infromation.
 The same will be promted to the terminal.

 ## Translate CDS to protein
-This script is translating a multi fasta file with coding sequences to a multi fasta file with protein sequences.
+This script translates a multi fasta file with coding sequences (CDS) to a multi fasta file with protein sequences.

 ### Working with transProt.py
 Files needed: